Deitox/kestrel_engine/docs/animation_workflows.md

     3. Pick a **Timeline** (`idle`, `attack`, or `hit`) to play the matching animation; the inspector scrubber and event preview controls work as usual.
     4. The inspector status line confirms the change (e.g., `Sprite atlas set to slime`).
 To revert, select `main` from the Atlas dropdown or load any other atlas JSON.
 - **Hot-reload verification:** place the generated JSON alongside project content, launch the editor, and modify the source file -- look for `Hot reloaded atlas '<key>'` in the console.
 Sprite timelines pin the active frame by name, scale the in-progress time to the new duration, and preserve play direction so authoring edits do not cause visible pops.
 - **Inspector controls:** The Sprite section exposes a scrub slider, `<`/`>` nudge buttons, per-frame duration and elapsed readouts, and an optional **Preview events** toggle that logs any events declared on the currently selected frame while scrubbing.
+When overlays are enabled, the viewport HUD also flags animation and lighting overruns in real time so tuning a timeline immediately reveals downstream perf/lighting pressure.
 - **Phase controls:** Configure per-entity `Start Offset`, toggle `Randomize Start` to deterministically de-sync large crowds, and assign an optional `Group` tag in the Entity Inspector; group tags feed the global `AnimationTime` resource for per-collection speed scaling.
 - **Troubleshooting:**
   - Duplicate frame names surface descriptive errors; rename frames in Aseprite or adjust export settings.